rikhuijzer/GenTex.jl/README.md

 For example, see

 - https://huijzer.xyz/posts/correlations for some math or
-- https://huijzer.xyz/about-site/ for a Tikz picture.
+- https://huijzer.xyz/about-site/ for a TikZ picture.

 The source code is at <https://github.com/rikhuijzer/site>.